machow/mchow.com/content/posts/2020-09-16-three-contrasts-in-ed-research.md

 #### Strengths and Limitations

 A major strength of the KLI Framework comes from its ability to analyze instructional principals at a finer, knowledge component grain (i.e. seconds vs minutes).
 For example, earlier in this post I mentioned the worked example effect, where showing students a worked out solution tends to be more effective than giving them a test problem to solve.
-Koedinger (2012) interpret this effect in terms of learning processes and knowledge components.
+Koedinger (2012) interpret the **value of worked examples** in terms of learning processes and knowledge components.

 For learning processes: